built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-deploy-your-platform.md

 - [https://install.openfin.co](https://install.openfin.co)

 This page will take the url to your manifest (you can use localhost for testing) and give you a zipped installer.
-The zipped installer is our Runtime Version Manager (RVM see [installation with RVM](https://developers.openfin.co/of-docs/docs/installation-with-rvm)) and this will install without requiring admin rights and pull down the required OpenFin runtime from our CDN.
+The zipped installer is our Runtime Version Manager (RVM see [Installation With RVM](https://developers.openfin.co/of-docs/docs/installation-with-rvm)) and this will install without requiring admin rights and pull down the required OpenFin runtime from our CDN.

-Your manifest can add specify settings that can customize the download screen (see [customizing dialog settings](https://developers.openfin.co/of-docs/docs/application-configuration#section-dialogsettings-properties)) as well as present a splash screen (see [splash screen settings in top level properties](https://developers.openfin.co/of-docs/docs/application-configuration#section-top-level-properties)).
+Your manifest can add specify settings that can customize the download screen (see [Customizing Dialog Settings](https://developers.openfin.co/of-docs/docs/application-configuration#section-dialogsettings-properties)) as well as present a splash screen (see [Splash Screen Settings In Top Level Properties](https://developers.openfin.co/of-docs/docs/application-configuration#section-top-level-properties)).

 You can then create installers for your other environments (e.g. DEV, UAT) if you wish to have others install and test your Workspace Platform.